lchski/flowratio-local/README.md

       flowratio.
 That said, this is probably a low-prio bug since under realistic settings it will rarely happen.
 (But it does happen all the time under development, so it's easy to reproduce!)
+- [ ] When my Windows laptop is closed, FlowRatio can generate both "off" and "afk" events, sometimes at the same time.
+Something something modern standby and how do I prevent it?
+- [ ] When my Windows laptop is closed, FlowRatio seems to generate an excessive amount of pings, on average every 17 minutes.

 These bugs are latent.